“Beautiful is everything one looks at with love.”Christian Morgenstern, German author and poet

 Our Favorite Apps

 Google Translate We use this often to practice proper pronunciations of German words.
-As we always encourage, it is essential to learn the basics to greet and thank people in the local language.
+As we always encourage, learning the basics of greeting and thanking people in the local language is essential.
 Google translate was an easy app to use.
-If needed, you can enter text in English, and it will speak back in German to aid in communicating with locals.
+If needed, you can enter text in English, which will speak back in German to aid in communicating with locals.
 Furthermore, it came in very handy to translate text into images instantly.

 Learn German Phrases For travel.
 Found at your app store.
 Easily practice basic phrases needed during travel.